-8.1.
-Duties of the Treasurer include:
+- 8.1.
+Duties of the Treasurer include: - Receive and pay out money on behalf of the Centre. - Provide a float for the canteen, bank all monies received by the canteen. - Keep a detailed record of all receipts and payments transacted for the Centre. - Issue receipts for all monies received. - Arrange a bank account and signatories for all accounts. - Invest money in an interest bearing account/s in such a manner as the Executive Committee may think fit. - Prepare a financial statement for each meeting. - At least once in each financial year of the Centre, the accounts of the Centre shall be examined by an independent auditor this audit should occur as close as possible to the AGM and is to include Club books for auditing. - The Treasurer of the Centre shall deliver to the auditor a list of all the accounts, books and records of the Centre.

-- Receive and pay out money on behalf of the Centre. - Keep a detailed record of all receipts and payments transacted for the Centre. - Issue receipts for all monies received. - Arrange a bank account and signatories to all cheques. - Invest money in an interest bearing account/s in such a manner as the Executive Committee may think fit. - Prepare a financial statement for each meeting. - At least once in each financial year of the Centre, the accounts of the Centre shall be examined by an independent auditor this audit should occur as close as possible to the AGM and is to include Club books for auditing. - The Treasurer of the Centre shall deliver to the auditor a list of all the accounts, books and records of the Centre. - Document and arrange 'authorisation to expend funds' to Executive positions as required. (eg Equipment Manager for general repairs, Recorder for paper, ink and stationary etc) for auditable purposes. - Ensure Club financial books are viewed and checked by Executive Committee.
+- Document and arrange 'authorisation to expend funds' to Executive positions as required. (e.g. Technical Manager for general repairs, Recorder for paper, ink and stationary etc.) for auditable purposes. - Ensure Club financial books are viewed and checked by Executive Committee.
 Clubs will be responsible at their expense to produce a financial statement at the end of each season.
 Executive Committee have the option to conduct meeting/s with any club during the season. - Submit a written report to the Secretary for inclusion in the annual Report of the Centre.